 Generation Zers are most optimistic about having more money a year from now

 A third of Americans (33%) believe they’ll have significantly more money saved a year from now.
-Generation Zers (42%) are particularly optimistic.
+Generation Zers (ages 18 to 23) are particularly optimistic, at 42%.

 These forced spending cutbacks give this younger generation more opportunity to save.
 Berger believes Gen Zers may be anticipating another round of economic impact payments that could boost their savings.

 However, gender seemed to create an optimism gap: Nearly a quarter of women (24%) expect to have less money saved a year from now, compared with 16% of men.